KITTLABS/chainlink-node/README.md

 * Build with default values, which you can adapt if needed inside the `Dockerfile`
 ```
-docker-compose up --build
+docker-compose up --build -d
 ```

-* First build with your own build args and then run:
+* If you wan a custom username/password and then run:

 ```
 $ docker-compose build --build-arg API_USER_EMAIL=my@test.com API_USER_PASSWORD=mypassword